Artemev1986/java-sprint2-hw/README.md

 # java-sprint2-hw
 Second sprint homework

-## This is the repository of the project "Task Tracker"
+## This is the repository of the project "practicum.task.Task Tracker"

 This application **can**:
 1. Create simple and complex tasks.